cbjrobertson/ftr_classifier/README.md

 Finally we provide a function which drops the  `spacy` docs automatically appended to the dataframe when `ftr.prepare()` or `ftr.classify_df()` are called.
 This is because these are memory intensive and sometimes cause display difficulties in the resultant dataframes in some common IDEs, e.g. `spyder`.
 Use is `clean_df = ftr.clean_spacy(df_class)`, where `df_class == ftr.prepare(df) OR ftr.classify_df(df)`.

 ### minimal examples
 Minimal example scripts are located in `./minimal_examples/`.
 There is an `iPython` and base `python` version, which demonstrate the same function calls.
-Opening `minimal_example.ipynb` by clicking on it in `git` will show the interested reader examples of useage with printed results.
+Opening `minimal_example.ipynb` by clicking on it in `git` will show the interested reader examples of usage with printed results.

 # changing word lists
 If researchers wish to change the word lists, they should clone this repo and open `word_lists.py`, and alter importing paths so they point locally, as well as the default paths in `ftr.classify._save()` and `ftr.classify._load()`, any additions/subtractions can be added as line edits in `word_lists.py`, when this script is run, it will prompt for the desired lemmas to be saved to path defined in `ftr.classify._save()` .
 Eventually, functions to save/load local word lists will be added.